UNRaf-PROGRAMACION/phaser-traducila-ejemplo/README.md

 This project supports environment variables to control the application mode.

-### MODE Variable
+### VITE_MODE Variable

-The `MODE` environment variable controls whether the application can make external API calls to Traducila:
+The `VITE_MODE` environment variable controls whether the application can make external API calls to Traducila:

 - `arcade` (default): Disables external fetch requests to Traducila API
 - `production`: Enables all external API calls